rzee01/SFreesFA19CMPS231DS/slides/graphs.md

 One easy option would be to have a `visited` flag on the vertex object...
 - **However** - the vertex object is a template type - it's anything!

 Another option is to hold a list of vertices visited.
-Then we'd just need to search the list.
+Then we'd just need to lookup the vertex to see if it was visited.
-- **What data structure supports search well?**
+- **What data structure supports lookup well?**
-- What additional operators would we need supported on the vertex type?

 ---
 # Depth-first or Breadth-first